 When popularized 40 years ago, faxes were well adapted to analog networks.
-This was at that time the easiest -and the safest- way to quickly pass a document to a remote location.
-But telephony is changing, and both PSTN and ISDN technologies (classic telephony) are phasing out: Between 2018 and 2025 in most European countries, the all-IP migration will be completed.
+At that time, this was the easiest -and safest- way to pass a document to a remote location quickly.
+But telephony is changing, and both PSTN and ISDN technologies (classic telephony) are phasing out: Between 2018 and 2025, the all-IP migration will be completed in most European countries.

 But facsimile transmissions have not been designed for IP networks.
-Fax uses the analog signal in a different way to regular voice, and VoIP is optimized for voice, and not for fax signaling, thus unreliable; it will not get any better.
+Fax uses the analog signal differently from voice, and VoIP is optimized for voice and not for fax signaling, thus unreliable; it will not get any better.
 Today the use of a fax machine in a VoIP environment remains possible, but according to Règlement ILR dated 9th of August 2017, ‘‘there is no guarantee of end-to-end interoperability’’.
-It means Telecom Providers cannot control from one end to the other end if the facsimile is complete, no matter of distance or time.
+Telecom Providers cannot control from one end to the other if the facsimile is complete, regardless of distance or time.

 - Some documents can be incomplete, or the communication can be cut.

-- A short fax with 5 pages has more chance to be completed than a large 10-page one.
+- A short fax with 5 pages has more chance of completion than a large 10-page one.

-- A daily fax to one specific number can work one day, and won’t work the next day, due to random problems.
+- A daily fax to one specific number can work one day and won’t work the next day due to unexpected problems.